What Is a White Grub?

 What To Do If You See Grub Damage

-An application of Loveland Renovator and an aggressive watering regime can help reduce the amount of damage that occurs.
-A thorough, fall lawn renovation will be necessary to complete the repair process.
+If grub damage occurs, apply a curative application of Quick Kill grub control as soon as possible.
+Follow with an application of Loveland Renovator turf food and an aggressive watering regimen to help reduce the amount of damage that occurs.
+A thorough fall over-seeding and renovation will be necessary to complete the repair process.

 Finding Grubs in Spring Gardens